Buying a small business

 Patents

 To be patentable, an invention must meet criteria set out in the Patents Act.
-It must be novel and must relate to a field of commercial endeavour.
+It must be novel and relate to a field of commercial endeavour.
+To be “new” or “novel”, the invention must not have been published or used by anyone worldwide before the patent application’s “priority date”.

 In Australia the two types of patent protection are a standard patent and an innovation patent.
-Both types require the invention to be novel, but an innovation patent has a lower threshold of inventiveness, gives less protection, and has a shorter term (8 years) than a standard patent (20 years).
+An innovation patent gives less protection and has a shorter term (8 years) than a standard patent (20 years).

 Designs